openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Signed and/or Encrypted Responses {#jarm}

-This section defines how Authorization Response containing a VP Token can be signed and/or encrypted at the application level when the Response Type value is `vp_token` or `vp_token id_token`.
+This section defines how an Authorization Response containing a VP Token can be signed and/or encrypted at the application level when the Response Type value is `vp_token` or `vp_token id_token`.
 Encrypting the Authorization Response can prevent personal data in the Authorization Response from leaking, when the Authorization Response is returned through the front channel (e.g., the browser).

-To sign, or both sign and encrypt the Authorization Response, implementations MUST use the JWT Secured Authorization Response Mode for OAuth 2.0 (JARM) [@!JARM].
+To sign, encrypt, or both sign and encrypt the Authorization Response, implementations MUST use the JWT Secured Authorization Response Mode for OAuth 2.0 (JARM) [@!JARM], and when only encrypting, the JARM extension described below.

 This specification also defines how to encrypt an unsigned Authorization Response by extending the mechanisms defined in [@!JARM].
 The JSON containing the Authorization Response parameters can be encrypted as the payload of the JWE.